Senbagaseelan18/RISC-V-SOC-Tapeout-Week-1/Day-5/README.md

 <p align="center"> <img src="Images/netlist_rca.png?raw=true" alt="rca_generate" width="700"/> </p>

-# 🌟 Day 5 — Summary: Conditional & Loop Constructs in Verilog
+### Day 5 Summary Conditional and Loop Constructs in Verilog

 Day 5 focused on **decision-making constructs** (`if`, `case`) and **iterative constructs** (`for` loops and `for-generate`) in Verilog.
 These constructs are essential for writing **predictable, synthesizable hardware designs**.